 Volocopter, a start-up looking to build fully autonomous flying taxis, says that Daimler is just one party in a consortium of investors, with German internet entrepreneur Lukasz Gadowski also seeing a future in the skies for the taxi industry.

-The company says that the money will be used to speed up development of aimed “electric vertical take-off and landing” vehicle (eVTOL), which it hopes will play a significant role in the future of urban transportation.
-The vehicles - which can carry up to 2 passengers, will be fully electric, and have a max airspeed of 62 miles per hour – will be aimed at the taxi marked, and are scheduled receive their first demonstrations in Dubai later this year.
+The company says that the money will be used to speed up development of a “electric vertical take-off and landing” vehicle (eVTOL), which it hopes will play a significant role in the future of urban transportation.
+The vehicles - which can carry up to 2 passengers, are fully electric, and have a max airspeed of 62 miles per hour – will be aimed at the taxi market, and are scheduled receive their first demonstrations in Dubai later this year.

 Florian Reuter, Volocopter’s Managing Director, said: “We deliberately sought a mix of investors with strategic and entrepreneurial backgrounds and were able to implement this perfectly with Daimler [and] Lukasz Gadowski.
 The strong financial commitment of our new investors is a signal, as well as proof of the growing confidence in the newly emerging market for electrically driven VTOLs put to use as personal air taxis.”